Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Quantum Algorithm with Composition

-\begin{proof} Since the space complexity is trivially upper-bounded by the time complexity, we analyze the time complexity in the following.
-For simplicity, we assume $m=1$ and write just $I$ instead of $I_1$.
+Since the space complexity is trivially upper-bounded by the time complexity, we only analyze the time complexity in the following.
+For simplicity, we assume $m=1$, write just $I$ instead of $I_1$, and let $\sizei$ be the cardinality of $I$.
 It is straightforward to generalize to the case of $m\ge 2$.